OntimizeWeb/ontimize-web-ngx-map/projects/ontimize-web-ngx-map/README.md

 # OntimizeWebNgxMap

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9.

 ## Code scaffolding

 Run `ng generate component component-name --project ontimize-web-ngx-map` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ontimize-web-ngx-map`.
 > Note: Don't forget to add `--project ontimize-web-ngx-map` or else it will be added to the default project in your `angular.json` file.

 ## Build